Get 80% off your plan for your first 3 months*

 Here are the main types of business licenses you may need:

-• Federal licenses: Required only for specific regulated industries, including transporting agricultural products across state lines, alcohol manufacture, wholesale, or import, aviation, firearms, fish and wildlife import or export, maritime transportation, mining and drilling, nuclear energy, and radio and TV broadcasting.
+• Federal licenses: Required only for specific regulated industries, including alcohol manufacture or import, aviation, firearms, fish and wildlife, maritime transportation, mining and drilling, nuclear energy, and radio and TV broadcasting.

 • Industry-specific licenses: Required if you operate in a licensed profession.
 Food service, accommodation, salons, and massage facilities also need health department permits.